cicerohen/cicerohen/README.md

 # I'm Cícero Viana,

-a software developer with +10 years of experience.
-I’m a professional engaged with quality and best practices on the development of user interfaces to web and mobile apps.
+Front-end engineer with over 11 years of experience and engaged with quality and best practices on the development of user interfaces to web and mobile apps.

-In the last 5 years, I have been learning and working with ReactJS and its entire ecosystem to build and improve web and mobile hybrid apps, in some Brazilian tech companies.
+Since 2017 working with ReactJS, Redux, and other related tools to build awesome interfaces.

 ## Main tech skills
 <span><img height="32" src="https://emojis.slackmojis.com/emojis/images/1450441296/151/javascript.png?1450441296" alt="JavaScript" /></span>